prowler-cloud/prowler/README.md

     ./prowler -g gdpr -M csv,json,json-asff
     ```

-    Now `-M` creates a file inside the prowler root directory named `prowler-output-YYYYMMDDHHMMSS.format`.
+    Now `-M` creates a file inside the prowler root directory named `prowler-output-AWSACCOUNTID-YYYYMMDDHHMMSS.format`.
 You don't have to specify anything else, no pipes, no redirects.

     or just saving the output to a file like below: